codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 - The correlation ID in the response header matches the correlation ID in the request header.
 - The `error_code` in the response body is `3` (UNKNOWN_TOPIC_OR_PARTITION).
 - The `throttle_time_ms` field in the response is `0`.
-- The topic response contains:
+- Inside the topic response:
   - The `name` field matches the topic name in the request.
-  - The partition response contains:
+  - Inside the partition response:
     - The `index` field matches the partition in the request.
     - The `base_offset` field is `-1`.
     - The `log_append_time_ms` field is `-1`.